Our suppliers – a key to building a better business

 Our vision of “creating a better everyday life for the many people” embraces co-workers, customers, suppliers and their local communities.
 And it's not limited to only include workers at suppliers working directly with IKEA.

 The same goes for migrant workers, who leave home in the hope of finding work and to improve their quality of life.
-In many cases the available job opportunities come with recruitment fees being charged to workers, which in the worst cases can lead to bonded labour.
+In many cases the available job opportunities come with recruitment fees being charged to workers, which in the worst cases can lead to bonded labor.

 A positive perspective